railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 When you have entered all of the data from your lines, OpenERP automatically proposes counterpart entries to you, based on the credit entries.

-.. tip:: Completing a balancing entry
+.. tip:: Completing a Balancing Entry

 	When an accounting entry is matched, OpenERP moves it to the Valid state automatically and prepares to enter the next data.
 Do not forget to definitely post the valid entries by clicking the Action